 Image source: http://ezsnips.squarespace.com/blooms-taxonomy/

 This framework suggests that remembering, understanding, and even applying facts, figures, concepts, or other learning are ‘lower order’ skills.
 Of course it’s important to be able to do these things, but they are just a beginning.
 To do really well academically, you will also need to be able to analyse and evaluate the information that you encounter in the course of your studies, and then make inferences or draw conclusions based upon your analysis and evaluation.
-These three key higher order skills are core to critical thinking.
-Ultimately, the aim is to create original academic work of your own (while acknowledging the ideas and work of others, of course).

-Inference: involves building on your analysis and evaluation of the available information, by using them to reach a conclusion of your own.
+Inference involves building on your analysis and evaluation of the available information, by using them to reach a conclusion of your own.
 This may involve agreeing or disagreeing with the theories, arguments and conclusions of others, discussing the implications of the information that you have considered, and possibly making suggestions or recommendations for the future.

 Developing these skills will make it possible for you to master the key academic skill of reflective judgement or the ability to make a reasoned judgement, based on the available information, while also being cognisant of the nature and limits of knowledge and knowing.
 As your critical thinking skills develop, you should feel more confident about creating original work of your own, knowing that your ideas rest on solid critical foundations.

-It’s really important to understand that being critical does not imply being negative.
+It’s important to understand that being critical does not imply being negative.
 For some students, the word ‘critical’ has negative connotations, and they take it to mean that they should only find fault with an idea or a piece of work.
 This is incorrect.
 Being critical means considering things in a balanced and objective way, and using reason and logic – rather than instinct, emotion, or belief – to reach a conclusion.